 Bulle is the local town, about 6 miles/9km from La Taupiniere and has a lovely market on Thursday mornings – worth a visit for all the local produce.
 Bulle also has a very good museum, the Musée Gruérien, with a good display about the area through the ages and local history, detailing culture and folk traditions, with paintings, furniture, costumes, room interiors and old photos.
 There are also displays of ‘poya’ paintings – the traditional image of the procession of cows being led up to the mountains in spring.
 They can be seen on many chalets and farms in the region.

 The mountains and lakes, countryside and cities of the Lac Léman/ Lake Geneva region offer so much.
 There are wonderful little towns and villages along the lake edge and, a surprise to many, the area teams with vineyards on every spare little patch of soil.
-The region between Lausanne and Montreux is now a UNESCO World Heritage Site and has beautiful vineyards and some very pretty villages, such as Lutry and Pully, to explore on the lake shore.
+The region between Lausanne and Montreux is now a UNESCO World Heritage Site and has beautiful vineyards and some very pretty towns and villages, such as Lutry and Pully, to explore on the lake shore.
+The views from the Lavaux vineyards, set high above Lake Geneva, provide the perfect backdrop for wine lovers.
+The natural, cultural and culinary highlights of this area are definitely well worth a visit.

 Vevey is a very attractive town on the northern shore of Lake Geneva (Lac Léman).
 Numerous celebrities have lived here, including Charlie Chaplin, who spent 25 years here until his death in 1977.
 The hub of the town is the Grande Place, which is a good place to park.
 It is very pleasant to stroll by the lake or through the old streets.
 Vevey is also home to Nestlé, the world’s largest food company.
 There is a folklore market every Saturday morning in July & August.